Bhagyashree

+Following a period of sporadic work, Bhagyashree was nominated for the Indian Television Academy Award for GR8!
+Performer Female for her performance in Laut Aao Trisha (2014–2015).
+She appeared in the big-budget films Thalaivii (2021), Radhe Shyam (2022), and Kisi Ka Bhai Kisi Ki Jaan (2023), before experiencing a commercial resurgence with Raja Shivaji (2026).

 Early life

 Bhagyashree is from the Marathi royal family of Sangli in Maharashtra.
-She is the granddaughter of Chintamanrao Dhundirao Patwardhan, the last ruling Raja of the princely state of Sangli during the British Raj in India.
+She is the great granddaughter of Chintamanrao Dhundirao Patwardhan, the last ruling Raja of the princely state of Sangli during the British Raj in India.
 Her father, Vijay Singhrao Madhavrao Patwardhan, is the titular Raja of Sangli.
 She is the eldest of three daughters, the other two being Madhuvanti and Purnima.